-First drop by your Salvation Army Thrift Store to source a vase.
+First drop by your thrift store to source a vase.
 I picked up a vase for $1.99 that was a basic clear glass piece with a square opening.
 The opening was perfect since it was flat and would be the ideal area for jazzing up my boring vase.

 I also sourced old junk jewelry for the embellishment.
 I thought I could use twine or bigger jewelry pieces to add bling.
 We’ll see what works best!